Direction-sweep Markov chains

 \section{Dipole Model}

-The two atoms $1$ and $2$ of the dipole are at positions $\xvec_1 $ and $\xvec_2$ in a two-dimensional homogeneous domain.
-A flat interaction
+We study a two-dimensional flexible dipole consisting of two atoms $1$ and $2$ with an interaction that only enforces a minimum length $r$ and a maximum length $R$.
+Specifically, the two atoms are at positions $\xvec_1 $ and $\xvec_2$ in a two-dimensional homogeneous domain.
+The flat interaction

-with the length $\DD = |\xvec_2 - \xvec_1|$, models a flexible dipole.
-The model can be generalized to three spatial dimensions, and also made more realistic, for example through the simple-point-charge-with-flexible-water (SPC/Fw) water model.~\cite{WuTepperVoth2006} The single dipole of \eq{equ:InnerDipolePotential} is to be envisaged as part of a more complex many-dipole system with hard-sphere atomic pair interactions, that we will however not study in the present paper (see \subfig{fig:RingRepresentation}{a}).
+only depends on the dipole length $\DD = |\xvec_2 - \xvec_1|$.
+The model can be generalized to three spatial dimensions, and also made more realistic, for example through the SPC/Fw water model~\cite{WuTepperVoth2006}.
+The single dipole of \eref{equ:InnerDipolePotential} is to be envisaged as part of a more complex many-dipole system with hard-sphere atomic pair interactions, that we will however not study in the present paper (see \subfig{fig:RingRepresentation}{a}).

-Any local MCMC move (that can be constructed from infinitesimal legal moves) proposes a displacement of $\xvec_1$ or $\xvec_2$ from its present position along a line of angle $\DIR$ with the $x$-axis.
-Any move that encounters, between the original and the final position, a dipole extension with infinite $U$ is rejected.
-In particular, the move is rejected if the final configuration has infinite $U$.
+Any local MCMC move proposes a displacement of $\xvec_1$ or $\xvec_2$ from its present position along a line $\LINE$ of angle $\DIR$ with the $x$-axis.
+If the final configuration has a dipole length with infinite $U$, the move is rejected.
+Such single-atom moves induce translations and rotations of the entire dipole.
+We need not consider explicit global MCMC translations or global rotations which, in the application to ECMC that we have in mind, are difficult to implement.
 Because of homogeneity, uniform translations of the dipole decouple from its rotations.
-We may thus set $ \xvec_1 = (0,0)$ and consider the relative position $\xvec= \xvec_2 - \xvec_1 = (\DD, \DIR)$.
-In equilibrium, $\xvec$ is uniformly distributed on the two-dimensional ring $\Omega$ of inner radius $r$ and outer radius $R$ centered at $(0,0)$ (see \subfig{fig:RingRepresentation}{b}).
-In polar coordinates, the uniform Euclidean distribution on $\Omega$ translates into a dipole-length distribution $\pi(\DD)= 2 \DD/ \glc r^2\glb \RAT^2 - 1\grb \grc$ for $\DD \in [r, R]$ with $\RAT=R/r$, and a dipole-angle distribution for $\DA$ that is uniform in $(-\pi,\pi]$.
+We may thus set $ \xvec_1 = (0,0)$ and consider the relative position in polar coordinates: $\xvec= \xvec_2 - \xvec_1 = (\DD, \DA)$, with the dipole angle $\DA$.
+In equilibrium, $\xvec$ is uniformly distributed on the sample space $\Omega$, the two-dimensional ring of inner radius $r$ and outer radius $R$ centered at $(0,0)$ (see \subfig{fig:RingRepresentation}{b}).
+The uniform Euclidean distribution on $\Omega$ translates into a dipole-length distribution $\pi(\DD)= 2 \DD/ \glc r^2\glb \RAT^2 - 1\grb \grc$ for $\DD \in [r, R]$ with $\RAT=R/r$, and a dipole-angle distribution for $\DA$ that is uniform in $(-\pi,\pi]$.